I Used Anger to Get Respect — Until It Started Costing Me Love

 Anger rises — rightly — to say no.

-But when we don’t recognise where the violation is happening, anger can get directed outward.
+But when we don’t recognise where the pressure is coming from, anger can get directed outward.

 Not bad.